kristopherjohnson/KJMenuTableViewController/README.markdown

 KJMenuTableViewController and overrides the `viewDidLoad` method to create sections and row items.
 The actions to be executed when an item is tapped are defined as blocks, so there is no need to define extra methods in the controller class or in other classes.

+When the block is invoked, a `KJMenuItemInvocation` structure is passed to it.
+This structure contains pointers to the menu item, cell, and controller, so there is no reason for the block to retain any of these objects.

 ## Example